ZachSaucier/sveltekit-blog/src/lib/posts/2015/how-to-learn-anything.md

 The key to this being effective is encouragement.
 Encouragement is not so much saying kind words to a person, but rather an action towards or treatment of that person in a way that builds them up.
 The best ways to encourage vary depending on the situation, but in each case it’s about helping the other person in some way.
 Encouragement is certainly not about making the other person feel worried or threatened, but sometimes pressure as a motivator isn’t a bad thing.
 A big reason why I’m writing this is to encourage you.
 Healthy communities are communities that encourage regularly.

-<blockquote class="quote-centered">Encouragement is not so much saying kind words to a person, but rather an action towards or treatment of that person in a way that builds them up.</blockquote>
+> Encouragement is not so much saying kind words to a person, but rather an action towards or treatment of that person in a way that builds them up.

 Intelligence is defined in many ways.
 One of my favorite definitions is by Bertolt Brecht: “Intelligence is not to make no mistakes, but quickly to see how to make them good.”
 Using this definition, surrounding yourself with people that outclass you not only helps the skills they’re better than you at, _it actually makes you more intelligent_ by increasing your capacity to think about the situation at hand and improve it.
 And this is especially useful these days, because knowing is becoming obsolete, while thinking critically and efficiently is the way to excel.